souviks22/ReactNews/README.md

 2. Run `npm start` in project directory
 3. Scan QR code on <b>Expo</b> app in mobile
 4. Shake Phone for explicit reloading option
+## Caution
+The News API supports 50 API calls for each personal user per month.
+In case no news is shown, change the API key.